pattonsgirl/Spring2021-CEG2410/Projects/Project4/README.md

 Remember that Google is your friend - its pretty rare as a sys admin to run in to a problem that no one else has ever found.
 Between forums, blogs, and **documentation** you can usually find an answer or a place to start.
 If you feel like you are going down a "rabbit hole" ask questions on the Discord channel so I or your classmates can push you back in the right direction.

-## Local Loco

-These days, batches creates of local users on a system are getting rare, but its still a fun exercise.

 ## SLAPD

 Send them email with password